Home

 As each suit now represents a different type of combat, viz. hand-to-hand,

-accordingly.
-For example, the joust cards very widely while the hand-to-hand
+will vary accordingly.
+For example, the joust cards very widely

-and could just as appropriately have been named "Medieval Personal Combat".
+novel and could just as appropriately have been named

 [GMT Games]